The amount of space you need will depend on the kind of lifting you plan on doing or what kind of equipment you prefer.

 A power rack is about 4ft wide, or at least just including the uprights.
 It might be wider overall if it has something extending out like large feet or plate storage pegs.

 Another way to mitigate the situation is with a special 6ft bar that is made with the same inside length as a 7ft bar and with sleeves 6″ shorter on each side.
-They also make women’s olympic lifting bars that have the same dimensions, but the diameter is a thinner 25mm that most users won’t like.
+They also make women’s olympic lifting bars that have the same shaft and sleeve lengths as that, but the diameter is a thinner 25mm that most users won’t like.

 As far as the depth of the area from front to back, you will ideally want enough room to slide your bench in and out.
 Add together the length of your bench (4-5ft) plus the depth of your rack (4-6ft) and the overall space you need is anywhere from 8-11ft.
 You can do it with less, if you can slide or roll your bench out at an angle.